Janviswa/Movie-Review-Sentiment-Analysis-with-Machine-Learning/README.md

 1. Prepare your dataset by placing it in the `data/` directory.
 Ensure it matches the expected format.
 2. Run the preprocessing script:
    ```bash
    python preprocess.py
    ```

-3. Train the machine learning models:
+3. Train the machine learning model:
    ```bash
    python train.py
    ```

-4. Evaluate the models and visualize results:
+4. Evaluate the model and visualize results:
    ```bash
    python evaluate.py
    ```
 5. Generate predictions for new data:
    ```bash
    python predict.py --input new_data.csv
    ```

 ## Dataset

-Supported dataset:

-- **IMDB Reviews**: Sentiment-labeled dataset for movie reviews analysis.
+The dataset used is the **IMDB Top 1000 Movies Dataset**, containing movie reviews and ratings.
+The dataset includes:

+- **Overview**: Movie descriptions used as review texts.
+- **IMDB Rating**: Used to classify sentiment labels.

 ## Models

-This project supports various machine learning models, including but not limited to:
+This project supports various machine learning models, including:

-- Logistic Regression
-- Random Forest
+- Random Forest Classifier
+- Decision Trees
 - Support Vector Machines (SVM)
-- Neural Networks
+- Gradient Boosting (XGBoost, LightGBM)

-Hyperparameter tuning and optimization are included to enhance accuracy.
+Hyperparameter tuning and model optimization are included to enhance accuracy.

 ## Results